rahgadda/drools/Readme.md

     - *Package* is used to acts as a namespace for Rules.
 Rule names within a package must be unique.
 These are similar to Java packages
     - *import* is used to import fact/action  pojo classes that act as data model/action helpers.
     - *global* keyword is used in drools to define a global variable.
 Global variable are used to make a variable visible to all the rules inside a DRL file.
     - *dialect* keyword is used in drools to define the syntax employed in the expressions in the condition section or action section.
 By default the dialect is **Java**.
-Drools also support dialect **mvel**
+Drools also support dialect **mvel**.
     - *rule* keyword must be followed by a logical rule name.
     - *when* keyword must be followed by some condition.
     - *then* keyword must have the consequence part if the when condition is met.